Scott Jellen

 • Spin-Off Architecture

-Separate operations from governance to modernize or stabilize institutions without losing mission-aligned control.
+Separate operations from governance to stabilize or modernize institutions while preserving mission-aligned control.
+Spin-offs turn complexity into clarity.

 • Silent Incentive Rewiring

-Shift system behavior by adjusting underlying economics instead of relying on mandates.
-Examples appear across research artifacts, including work on streaming, mobility, and media formats.
+Shift system behavior by adjusting underlying economics rather than mandates.
+This pattern appears across streaming, mobility, sports, and media formats.

 • Public-Private Leverage

-Use market mechanisms and private tooling to deliver outcomes that resemble public infrastructure benefits.
+Use market tooling—protocols, platforms, capital—to deliver outcomes that resemble public infrastructure while aligning private incentives with public benefit.

 Canon → Platform Map